Scientists find rare tree thought to be extinct in Texas - NewsBreak

 Scientists find rare tree thought to be extinct in Texas

-(ValleyCentral) — Researchers discovered an oak tree within Texas Big Bend National Park that was thought to have been extinct over 10 years ago.Brownsville resident works toward opening bookstore
+(ValleyCentral) — Researchers discovered an oak tree within Texas Big Bend National Park that was thought to have been extinct over 10 years ago.McAlister’s Deli hosting Free Tea Day

 A lone Quercus Tardifilia tree was discovered May 25 at the Texas Big Bend National Park standing at 30 feet tall, according to a news release from The Morton Arboretum.